duane-curlee/Pyarc/README.md

 year-month-day-hour-minute-second

-sample: backup-2020-05-25-14-07-38.zip
+Sample: backup-2020-05-25-14-07-38.zip

 Which is May 25, 2020, at 2:07pm and 38 seconds.

 Year is always 4-digit, all others are 2-digits.
 This way, the zip file will show when the archive was created, yet the operating system's date and time stamp will change and show when the archive was last modified.
-Also this format allows the backup files to be sorted based on age.
+Also this format allows the backup files to be sorted based on age when listed.